 This post is a little on the long side at just over 4000 words but I think you’ll find it valuable.
 It’s not all-inclusive — there’s a lot more to learn — but there’s enough information and detail here to help you come to a conclusion.

 My goal with this post is to teach you how to evaluate a potential freelance writing niche so that you can make your own educated decision.
-After you read this post, you’ll be able to stop relying on someone else’s advice and come to your own conclusion.
+After you read this post, you’ll be able to stop relying on someone else’s advice and have confidence that you’ve selected the right niche.

 Walking a Mile in Your Shoes